djhaskin987/degasolv/docs/3rd-party-licenses.rst

 Clojure and its Dependencies
 ----------------------------

-All of Clojure, the langauge in which Degasolv was written, and its dependencies essentially use the same license: The eclipse public license 1.0 .
+All of Clojure, the language in which Degasolv was written, and its dependencies essentially use the same license: The Eclipse Public License, version 1.0 .
 It is presented below along with the names of the libraries used in Degasolv.

 Clojure
 +++++++